You can purchase a ready-to-eat torchon from D’Artagnan.

 1. COMBINE the chicken fat and any skin in a small saucepan, along with the thyme, garlic and water.
 Bring the mixture to a simmer over medium-low heat.

 2. COOK until the fat has rendered (liquefied) and the skin pieces are crispy, about 35 to 45 minutes.
-As liquid fat fills the pan, drain it into a measuring cup or other vessel; the gribenes will take longer to get crisp.
+As liquid fat fills the pan, drain it into a measuring cup or another vessel

 3. EAT the gribenes as soon as possible after they come out of the pan.
 Don’t refrigerate; they’ll go limp.
 These delicious cracklings can be eaten with potatoes, garnish a salad or chicken/turkey sandwich, grits or polenta, etc. Both Nana and Mom ate them straight from the pan.